• Home

 After this meeting Georgian strategy made a hundred-and-eighty-degree turn from Abkhazia to South Ossetia.
 At the end of March Georgian forces were removed from the border with Abkhazia and sent to the border with South Ossetia.
 This may be the reason why UNOMIG investigation in April found no evidence of a Georgian military buildup on the Abkhaz border.

 It is no secret that the US played a key role in the 2008 war between Georgia and Russia.
 We also know that hundreds of US military advisers were stationed in Georgia in 2008.
-The US admitted that it knew in advance about Georgia’s plans to attack South Ossetia.
-It is also a fact that both OSCE and NATO knew about the exact timing of the planned attack but chose not to warn Russia that has a peacekeeping force deployed on the border between Georgia and South Ossetia.
-Some fifteen Russian peacekeepers were killed in the first hours of the attack by Georgian forces and a more than sixty Russian peacekeepers were killed before the conflict was over.
+The US admitted that it knew in advance about Georgia’s plan to attack South Ossetia.
+It is also a fact that both OSCE and NATO knew about the exact timing of the planned attack but chose not to warn Russia that had a peacekeeping force deployed on the border between Georgia and South Ossetia.
+Some fifteen Russian peacekeepers were killed in the first hours of the attack by Georgian forces and more than sixty Russian peacekeepers were killed before the conflict was over.

-In my own review of Georgian strategy last year I noted that Georgia’s decision to attack South Ossetia first – before engaging Abkhazia – to block the only road leading to Russia, thus cutting off any possible Russian reinforcements was not a bad plan.
+In my own review of Georgian strategy last year I noted that Georgia’s decision to attack South Ossetia first – before engaging Abkhazia – to block the only road leading to Russia, thus cutting off any possible Russian reinforcements, was not a bad plan.
 All that stood between the Georgian army and the entrance to the Roki tunnel were lightly armed Russian peacekeepers and Ossetian militia.
 The Georgians had tanks, heavy artillery, multiple-launch rocket systems, advanced mobile SAM launchers, ground attack jets and helicopter gunships.
 The Russian peacekeepers had their AKs and a few APCs.

 The Georgian army should have been able to reach the tunnel in time to prevent Russia’s 58th Army from crossing into South Ossetia.
-But the Georgian army failed because it lacked experienced commanders and because the training the Georgians received from the Americans gave them the false sense of readiness.
+But the Georgian army failed because it lacked experienced commanders and because the training the Georgians received from the Americans gave them a false sense of readiness.
 Still, I always felt that the decision by the Georgian military to strike South Ossetia first and to confront Russia directly was uncharacteristically bold.
 Such a move takes big balls and Saakashvili is a coward.
 The IIFFMCG report points to a different possibility.

 It is a matter of record that majority of senior officers in the Georgian army’s top command hierarchy were amateurs with little formal military education and virtually no command experience.
 The few senior officers with background in the Soviet military were pushed back to secondary roles and replaced by characters like Lt.
 Col. Giga Tatishvili, the second Deputy Chief of General Staff, who had a degree in Business Administration and whose previous job experience included managing a pizza store in Moscow.
 Tatiashvili’s military education consisted only of a few courses he took at the Joint Special Operations University in Hurlburt Field, FL.

 The Georgian public was grossly misinformed about the capabilities of the country’s armed forces.
 Saakashvili himself from time to time chose to delude himself in this regard.
 But the top Georgian commanders knew exactly how badly they sucked at their job.
 Engaging the Russian army head on in South Ossetia would have been the last option on their list of war plans.
-It is seems far more likely that before Saakashvili’s meeting with Rice on March 20, 2008, the Georgian army planned to attack Abkhazia.
+It seems far more likely that before Saakashvili’s meeting with Rice on March 20, 2008, the Georgian army planned to attack Abkhazia.

 Perhaps it were the Americans who realized that the only effective way for Russia to respond to such an attack quickly and with sufficient force would have been to invade from the north through South Ossetia.
 Thus, blocking the Roki tunnel became the primary objective for the Georgian army.
 Upon Saakashvili’s return from Washington at the end of March, the Georgian forces started removing most heavy weapons from the border with Abkhazia and moving them toward South Ossetia.
 The more facts emerge from this war, the more prominently the US role features in the events that led to it.